Manasamanthena12/Micro-IT-India/README.md

 requirements.txt: A list of dependencies needed to run the app (e.g., Streamlit, Scikit-learn, NLTK).

 Try the App Online 🌐

-You can use the app right now on Streamlit Cloud:Access the app here: Movie Review Sentiment Analysis Set Up the App on Your Computer 💻
+You can use the app right now on Streamlit Cloud:Access the app here: Movie Review Sentiment Analysis
-Want to run the app locally?
-Follow these steps:
-Things You Need

-Python 3.8 or higher.
-Git to download the project (optional).

-Steps to Run

-Download the ProjectOpen a terminal and type:  git clone https://github.com/your-username/sentiment-analysis-3.git cd sentiment-analysis-3

-Install DependenciesSet up a virtual environment (recommended) and install the required libraries:  pip install -r requirements.txt

-Run the AppLaunch the app with Streamlit:  streamlit run app.py

-This will open the app in your browser at http://localhost:8501.

-About
-Analyze the sentiment of movie reviews with AI!
-This project showcases natural language processing in action.
-Resources

-README
-Activity

-Stats

-Stars: 0 stars
-Watchers: 1 watching
-Forks: 0 forks

-Releases
-No releases publishedCreate a new release
-Packages
-No packages publishedPublish your first package Languages

-Python: 100.0%

-Suggested Workflows
-Based on your tech stack:

-Python Package: Create and test a Python package on multiple Python versions.
-Publish Python Package: Publish a Python Package to PyPI on release.More workflows

-Footer
-Built with ❤️ by your-username.
-Try the app and share your feedback!